-The CBE moved into the MSU’s Engineering/Physical Sciences Building when it was built in 1997.
-The >20,000 ft2 facility includes offices and conference rooms for faculty, staff, and students; two computer laboratories; and thirteen fully equipped research laboratories.
+The CBE moved into MSU’s former Engineering and Physical Sciences Building when it was built in 1997.
+Now Barnard Hall, the building was renamed after a private donation was made in 2016, which contributed toward remodeling common areas and the building exterior.
+The more than 20,000 sq. ft. facility includes offices and conference rooms for faculty, staff, and students; a computer lab; and thirteen fully equipped research laboratories.
 The full-time CBE Technical Operations Manager oversees the research laboratories, provides one-on-one training for students, ensures safe laboratory practices, and maintains equipment.
 State-of-the-art instruments and equipment are available for use by all CBE faculty, staff, and students.
-General use areas include a microbiology lab, a media kitchen, an instrument lab, and an isolated radioactive isotope lab.
+General use areas include an analytical instrument lab, a microbiology lab with media preparation area and autoclaves, and a general molecular area with two thermocyclers, a gel running and imaging station, as well as an isolated radioactive isotope lab.
 Facilities of particular note are described below.

 Mass Spectrometry Facility